 Tari Airport Aircraft Pavement Upgrade, New Terminal Building, and Associated Works

-The contact for the Tari Airport Upgrade was awarded to CCECC & GMCC JV in August 2018.
+The contract for the Tari Airport Upgrade was awarded to CCECC & GMCC JV in August 2018.
 The project is ongoing and is valued at K79.2 million.
 The scope of work for this project at;

 - Airside includes; aircraft pavement upgrade; installation of security fencing and other associated works.